nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

   * Whenever I defend a belief emotionally, I'm probably saying that my identiety depends on this.
 It doesn't mean it's true, otherwise, there would be no reason to get emotional because all I have to do is look at the fact.
   * **Remember Galileo**

 > Your first thought is an obstacle.
 You need to get past it.
 Outsmart it.

 > Your instinct never goes away.
 But let your wisdom have the final say.

+Remember how the congruent lines look incongruent?
+Our instinct is right sometimes, but we need to bring in wisdom when the situation calls for it.

+When out in nature, deep in a forest, we're surrounding our senses with reality.
+My not-true thoughts, rules, norms, obligations, money, past, future, expectations, fears, stories, all disappear into the background.
+We're faced with what's real and distanced away from what's not.
+They all disappear.

+*Go into nature regularly to gain distance and perspective, then come back into the constructed world to play.*